jakelevi1996/backprop2/README.md

 ## TODO

+## 2020-09-27

+- Implement Taylor-Newton method
+- Allow PBGN to generate new indices on every iteration
+- Implement SBGN (serial instead of parallel)
+- Include section in this README about what questions are answered by this repository

+### 2020-09-20

+- Finish script to make plots of different parameter combinations
+- Implement batch-sizing
+- Plot training curves for PBGN and SGD on 2D sinusoidal data with batches
+- Plot 2D sinusoidal predictions for different optimisers

 ### 2020-09-13

 - Add docstrings to all modules, functions and methods
 - Plot training curves of GD vs PBGN, LS vs no LS, and compare
 - Plot predictions for PBGN 1D and 2D sinusoids
-- Refactor LS as a class
 - Plot script to compare parameters for PBGN, and another equivalent script for GD
 - Add unit tests for Terminator and Evaluator classes
-- Why is PBGN doing badly without line-search?
-Is it possible to test when max_step is being exceeded?
+- Why is PBGN doing badly without line-search? **Is it possible to test when max_step is being exceeded?**

 ### 2020-09-06